kentslaney/login/README.md

 testing the process without any OAuth API keys.
 The 'test' option will go away once the server is run without the `debug` subcommand.

+You may notice that the user interfaces are very bare-bones.
+This is because they are generally expected to be used through their corresponding AJAX endpoints from a page styled by the corresponding project.
+Alternatively, the templates are in `src/flask_modular_login/templates`.

 ## Authentication Groups
 Most applications need more state information about a user than just whether they're logged in.
 For example, to do a closed beta, there needs to be a